top of page

 I have lists on my phone in my notes app of reasons why I can trust and why people like/love/care about me.
 I have photo albums on my phone of times that meant something to me or made me happy.
 If you have this diagnosis, I bet you will know exactly why I need these.

 I wrote.
-I threw myself into the present moment, my duties to others, my environment as much as I possibly could.
-I remembered 'values-guided action'* and to do things even when I (wilfully) wanted to do the complete opposite.
+I threw myself into the present moment, my duties to others and my environment as much as I possibly could.
+I remembered 'values-guided action''* and to do things even when I (wilfully) wanted to do the complete opposite.

 ...

 Now I'm through it, I feel torn about how much to say about it.
-I'm scared to get that feeling that I might overwhelm someone, which is a worry that feeds these difficult emotional states.
-As my good friends know.
+I'm worried that if I talk about it then I might overwhelm someone, which is a worry that ends up feeding these difficult emotional states.

 ...